High temp sidelines Tedesco in NRL; Te'o signs for Broncos - WHIZ News

-BRISBANE, Australia (AP) — Australia fullback James Tedesco is the first player to miss a game under the National Rugby League’s new health protocols in the coronavirus pandemic because he woke up with a high temperature on Thursday.
+BRISBANE, Australia (AP) — Australia fullback James Tedesco is the first player to miss a game under the National Rugby League’s new health protocols in the coronavirus pandemic because he woke up with a high temperature.

 Just a week after the league restarted following a two-month shutdown, Tedesco failed a test that prohibits anyone with a temperature above 37.2 from entering a stadium on game day or for practice.

-He was ruled out of the Sydney Roosters’ lineup to play the Broncos in Brisbane on Thursday.
+He was ruled out of the Sydney Roosters’ lineup for Thursday’s 59-0 win over the Broncos in Brisbane.

-Tedesco, voted NRL best player of 2019, will have to undergo more testing for COVID-19.
+Tedesco, voted the NRL’s best player of 2019, will have to undergo more testing for COVID-19.

 Brisbane halfback Brodie Croft had two high readings before the first NRL comeback match last Thursday against Parramatta, but he eventually passed another temperature check and was allowed to play.